-- same subject or discipline.
-Experts are drawn from other higher education institutions in Namibia, the SADC countries, AAU, or other countries, where appropriate.
+- (i) The institution does a self-evaluation of the programme against the NCHE's criteria for the (re)-accreditation of existing programmes.
+The self-evaluation report is submitted to the NCHE, together with supporting evidence. - (ii) The NCHE appoints an independent review panel comprising peers from the same subject or discipline.
+Experts are drawn from other higher education institutions in Namibia, the SADC countries, the AAU, or other countries, where appropriate.
 Panels also include a student member. - (iii) The review panel validates the outcomes of the institution's self-evaluation of the existing programme and determines whether the requirements have been met.
-This could necessitate a site visit to the institution by the panel and/or NCHE Secretariat. - (iv) The review panel draws up a report on its findings and submit it to NCHE's Accreditation and Quality Assurance Committee. - (v) The AQA Committee forwards the report to the institution for comments on factual errors, errors of interpretation, discrepancies or omissions. - (vi) The report of the review panel, as well as the institution's comments, are submitted to the NCHE Council for approval. - (vii) A decision on (re-)accreditation is taken by the NCHE Council, in concurrence with NQA. - (viii) The final report is presented to the institution, and a summary is published on the NCHE website.
-NCHE will also report to the Minister if deemed necessary.
+This could necessitate a site visit to the institution by the panel and/or the NCHE secretariat. - (iv) The review panel draws up a report on its findings that is submitted to the NCHE's A&QA Committee. - (v) The A&QA Committee forwards the report to the institution for comments on factual errors, errors of interpretation, discrepancies or omissions. - (vi) The report of the review panel, as well as the institution's comments, are submitted to the NCHE Council for approval. - (vii) A decision on (re)-accreditation is taken by the NCHE Council, in concurrence with the NQA. - (viii) The final report is presented to the institution, and a summary is published on the NCHE's website.
+The NCHE will report also to the Minister if deemed necessary.